 Application Dates and Deadlines

-Admissions to the M.Sc. program are open for the Fall term (beginning in September) only.
+Admissions to the M.Sc. and Graduate Diploma programs are open for the Fall term (beginning in September) only.
 Applications must be completed by January 15 to be considered for the following Fall term, i.e., online application submitted and all required documents uploaded.

 Admission to graduate studies is competitive; accordingly, late and/or incomplete applications are considered only as time and space permit.